Skip to Content

 • Location: 3735 Capilano Rd, North Vancouver

-Grouse Mountain is known for its challenging Grouse Grind hike and offering exceptional views of Vancouver.
+Grouse Mountain is known for its challenging Grouse Grind hike and offering exceptional views of Vancouver from the north shore.
 However, in the winter, you can relive the spirit of Christmas high above Vancouver on this local mountain.

 The Peak Of Christmas event invites visitors to witness all the hard work the elves have done to turn the mountain into a winter wonderland.